Dige/Tridion-Templating-Extensions/README.md

 Author
 -------

-Most of the code written by SDL WCMS Professional Services Refactored and cleaned up by Vesa Paakkanen
+Most of the code written by SDL WCMS Professional Services,

+Refactored and cleaned up by Vesa Paakkanen

 License